 Jackie Stewart takes the top spot on this list, but only ever so slightly over Niki Lauda and Emerson Fittipaldi, as he won the most races from the three in the 70s (18 to Lauda’s 17 and Fittipaldi’s 14).

 Stewart was at his very best at the turn of the decade.
-He won his first championship in 1969, his second in 1971 and his third in 1973.
+He won his first championship in 1969, his second in 1971, and his third in 1973.
 His F1 career didn’t last all that long - he joined in 1965 and retired after his third championship in 1973.

-But what he did in that time was sensational.
+But what he did during that time was sensational.
 He held the record for most wins by a driver (27) for 14 years, and the most wins for a British driver for 17 years.

 Niki Lauda was a genius of Formula 1 and was a star driver in the mid-70s.
 His battle with James Hunt in the 1976 season was literally script-worthy - it was made into a Hollywood movie called ‘Rush’ in 2013.

 Lauda would win two of his three championships this decade as well, in 1975 and 1977.

 Emerson Fittipaldi (3rd)